 Government Funding vs Reserves Growth

 Are charities receiving government funding also accumulating reserves?
-This analysis compares the growth rate of government grants against reserve accumulation to identify potential hoarding of taxpayer funds.
+This analysis compares the growth rate of government grants against reserve accumulation to identify patterns in fund deployment.

 Avg Govt Growth